What is UC tool deployment?

 Unified Communications (UC) performance management refers to the diagnostic tools used to monitor the components of their UC environment.
 These components include cloud infrastructure, endpoints, Session Border Controllers (SBC)s, routers, encryption and so on - to keep that environment working together and running as it should be.

 IT leaders rely on UC performance management tools for multiple functions: reporting, performance monitoring, analytics, problem resolution, uptime, event monitoring, auditing, root cause analysis and fault management.

-The goal of performance management and monitoring tools is to help voice and UC apps run at optimal performance.
-When problems do occur,they aim to provide quick notification of the problem or pending problem, along with analysis to narrow down and diagnose the cause.
+One of the primary goals of UC performance management tools is to help voice and video and other unified communications apps run at optimal performance.
+When problems do occur, UC tools provide quick notification of the problem or pending problem, along with analysis to narrow down and diagnose the cause.